 You can also expect your little one to begin saying “no” around 17-20 months of age.
 This might even become her favorite word!
 It’s completely normal.
-At 18 months of age she might say other common words too, but remember that even though your baby is learning to speak, her pronunciation will not be perfect.
-She might say “mil” for milk or “ba” for ball.
+At 18 months of age, she might say other common words too, but remember that, even though your baby is learning to speak, her pronunciation will not be perfect.
+She might say “mil” instead of milk or “ba” for ball.
 This is quite normal and expected.
-With time, her linguistic skills will become refined and words will be clear and complete.
-Next, at around 19 to 25 months of age she might speak approximately 50 words, say two word phrases and comprehend up to 300 words!
+With time, her linguistic skills will become refined and her words will be clear and complete.
+Next, at around 19 to 25 months of age she might speak approximately 50 words, say two word phrases, and comprehend up to 300 words!

 Keep reinforcing your little one’s language and in no time you’ll have a little chatterbox running around the house!